PursiyMe7Seven/PursiyMe7Seven/README.md

 ### Hi ^_^

-- Pronouns: Xit/Xits or It/Its or She/Her
+- Pronouns: Xit/Xits or It/Its
+- Polygenic Exoplex, system pronoun: Xey/Xem/Xeir